wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-sql-query.md

 Before we get into the DocumentDB SQL grammar, it is worth exploring the indexing design in DocumentDB.

 The purpose of database indexes is to serve queries in their various forms and shapes with minimum resource consumption (like CPU and input/output) while providing good throughput and low latency.
 Often, the choice of the right index for querying a database requires much planning and experimentation.
-This approach poses a challenge for schema-less databases where the data doesn’t conform to a strict schema and evolves rapidly.
+This approach poses a challenge for schema-less databases where the data <!-- deleted by customization doesn't --><!-- keep by customization: begin --> doesn’t <!-- keep by customization: end --> conform to a strict schema and evolves rapidly.

 Therefore, when we designed the DocumentDB indexing subsystem, we set the following goals: